Contigo en la Distancia: Christina Aguilera version

 In 2000, American recording artist Christina Aguilera covered "Contigo en la Distancia" on her second studio album Mi Reflejo which was produced by Rudy Pérez.
 According to Aguilera, she wanted to record the song after hearing Pérez play it during a recording session break.

 Aguilera's cover received mixed reactions from music critics.
 In the review for Mi Reflejo, an editor for Billboard called Aguilera's rendition the "most breathtaking cover" of the song while Eliseo Cardona of CDNow referred to it as the "album's finest moments".
 However, Ernesto Lechner of the Los Angeles Times criticized her vocals in the song and felt she "turns a gem of understatement into bloated confection".
 Kembrew McLeod wrote for Sonic.net opined that the usage of the Spanish guitars did not make the song authentically "Latin" while Kurt B. Reighley from Wall of Sound also criticized Aguilera's vocals by calling it "over the top" and stated she "cranks up her volume to ear-shattering levels, trying to wring emotion from each syllable in the same way that ordinary mortals squeeze dishwater from a sponge".
+Aguilera herself called "Contigo en la Distancia" her personal favorite song from Mi Reflejo.

 In December 2019, Aguilera performed the song, along with "Falsas Esperanzas" and "Pero Me Acuerdo de Ti", during the Mexican leg of her concert tour, The X Tour.
 In July 2021, she performed "Contigo en la Distancia" for two nights at the Hollywood Bowl with Gustavo Dudamel and the Los Angeles Philharmonic.